pixodesk/pixodesk-web/app/svg/privacy-policy.md

 This Privacy Policy describes how we use and protect any information or data files you provide to us.

-The Pixodesk Animator application does not collect any personal data.
+The Pixodesk SVG application does not collect any personal data.
 The application does not track you or send data to remote servers.
 The application can access documents from your hard drive only if you explicitly give it a permission, for instance, by using a file dialog, by dragging documents to the application window or by opening documents in Finder.